Frequently Asked Questions

 If you're not from Colorado, you could drive here.
 Or you can fly into either Denver International Airport or Colorado Springs Airport.
-We are working on options for transportation from the airport to the camp on Friday, and back to the airport on Sunday.
+We provide transportation from the airport to the camp on Friday, and back to the airport on Sunday.
 (If you come early or stay later, you'll need to arrange your own transportation.)

 The only discount we offer at this time is early registration.
 Puppies in the Mountains is a nonprofit organization and no one is profiting off this event.
 Instead we are working hard to set a price that covers the costs and makes for an amazing event.

 Puppies in the Mountains is designed as an immersive experience for pups and handlers.
 We want our guests to be entirely in the experience.
 Therefore, we recruit volunteers as a separate group who do not primarily identify as either pup or handler.

 Most guests will be housed in a cabin.
 Each cabin is heated (most have a fireplace too) and has running water, private bathrooms, etc.